ksandom/achel/packages-available/Install/docs/readme.md

 Provides functionality to support the install.

 The average user will rarely need to know about anything in here.
-It could however be useful to developers, however the install process is getting sufficiently good that even this is unlikely to be needed.
+It could however be useful to developers wanting to know how to hook the setup of their applications into the install.

 ## Using it

+* Make sure `Get` is included via [repoParms](https://github.com/ksandom/achel/blob/master/docs/programming/creatingARepositoryWithProfiles.md#use-repoparmdefinepackages-to-create-a-profile).
+If BASE is included, it should be fine.
+* Near the end of the install process `--finalInstallStage` will be called.
+* This is turn triggers three events
+ * Install,early
+ * Install,general
+ * Install,late